Catch-up subscriptions

 Subscribing to the $all

-stream is much like subscribing to a regular stream.
-The only difference is how you need to specify the stream position.
+stream is similar to subscribing to a regular stream.
+The difference is how to specify the starting position.
 For the $all

-structure instead, which consists of two big integers - prepare and commit positions.
-The Position
+structure that consists of two big integers: the prepare and commit positions.
+Use Start

 , End